shivani1494/urlcrawler/README.md

 Also, at scale, we would typically run multiple instances of URL Crawler on multiple servers.
 Instead of keeping a store/amp per instance a global concurrent store/map (with replicas) would make more sense in order to avoid for duplicate crawling.

 We would have to make sure our system is failure tolerant, so if a server crashes we should not lose the state of the system.
-So, we should keep persistent (key-value) store.
+So, we should keep persistent store (distributed key-value store which has high performance)

 These multiple instances can run in parallel and each instance would have parallelism within in allowing for low latency and faster traversals.